- The Road to College

 Six Ways College Is Different from High School

 It's hard to know what college is really like until you get there.
 But here is a list of some of the differences between high school and college that you can start thinking about now.

 1. Time in college is managed by you, not the school.

 One of the biggest changes for new freshmen is the amount of "free" time they have.
 In college, you may have three classes one day, and none the next.
-You might be tempted to kick back, but it's up to you to allocate time for study and time for socializing and other pursuits you want to follow.
+You might be tempted to kick back, but it's up to you to balance studying and coursework with socializing and other pursuits.

 2. College professors expect you to learn and think independently.